redwoodjs/redwood/CONTRIBUTING.md

 > You can create a `RW_PATH` env var so you don't have to specify the path in the watch command.

-Now any changes made in the framework will be copied into your project!
+Now any changes made in the framework will be copied into your app!

 ### Emulate NPM

-Sometimes you'll want to test the full-development flow, from building and publishing our packages to installing them in your project.
+Sometimes you'll want to test the full-development flow, from building and publishing our packages to installing them in your app.
 We facilitate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).

 #### Setting up and running a local NPM registry